Perceptions of Moderators as a Large-Scale Measure of Online Community Governance: Methods

 \section{Methods}

 Reddit is a popular social media platform that is frequently studied in the computational social sciences~\cite{Proferes_2021_reddit_research_overview}.
 Reddit is composed thousands of communities, known as subreddits, each with its own community norms, rules, membership, and moderators.
+These attributes, along with the the fact that almost all content on reddit is publicly available, make it an ideal platform for studying community governance at a large scale.